Case Study 3: GlobalTrade Logistics - Scenario Paper

 Key Implicit Requirements

-Data volumes (413M+ tracking events), regulatory landscape (GDPR/APPI/PDPA across 18 countries), org consolidation (3 orgs with different schemas, languages, and compliance tooling), integration count (40+ carriers + enterprise systems at ~920K events/day), and the dual-transformation risk (Salesforce + SAP simultaneously in EU) drive your most critical decisions.
+Data volumes (413M+ tracking events), the regulatory environment (GDPR/APPI/PDPA across 18 countries), org consolidation (3 orgs with different schemas, languages, and compliance tooling), integration count (40+ carriers + enterprise systems at ~920K events/day), and the dual-transformation risk (Salesforce + SAP simultaneously in EU) drive your most critical decisions.